thindil/steamsky-site/community.md

 ### Matrix room

 [Matrix](https://matrix.org/) is a communicator similar to Discord or Slack.
-Main the game chat room there is [Steam Sky at Matrix.org](https://matrix.to/#/!iEoCFmXZiQAPrNkDdj:matrix.org?via=matrix.org) You may connect to it directly from your browser here:
+Main the game chat room is [Steam Sky at Matrix.org](https://matrix.to/#/!iEoCFmXZiQAPrNkDdj:matrix.org?via=matrix.org) You may connect to it directly from your browser here:

 [Join Steam Sky chat room](https://riot.im/app/#/room/!iEoCFmXZiQAPrNkDdj:matrix.org?via=matrix.org)